Robert Graves Lecture 2012_Professor Eamonn M. M. Quigley_Thursday 24th May 2012

 Conclusion: Though biomarkers for IBS and other FGDs have proven elusive, considerable progress has been made in understanding possible aetiological factors in IBS; progress which may well lead to better therapeutic strategies

-Buffet to follow lecture.
+Buffet to follow the lecture.